Summary

 5. If your experience connectivity problems after setting up the Router: Sometimes it happens that the DHCP server on the Router VM pushes an invalid default route to your host.
 You can see your routes using ip route.
 If you see a default route via the Router VM just delete it: sudo ip route del default via 10.32.X.1

-If you do not have a machine with multiple network interfaces, you can setup a VPN that your players can connect to.
-You can't use the game VPN for this job because it allows only one connection at a time.
-You should be in the same local network with your team-mates.
+If you do not have a machine with multiple network interfaces, you can connect your players with VPN.
+You can either use our WireGuard VPN or host one yourself.
 Follow these instructions to setup VPN and VMs.

 As of Virtualbox 6.1.28, you must explicitly allow the network range: add a line * 10.0.0.0/8 192.168.56.0/21 to /etc/vbox/networks.conf.
 If that file does not exist, create it.